wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/protect-installation/searchguard.rst

 Search Guard must fit the Elasticsearch version like any other component from the Elastic stack.
 Versioning is a bit different for Search Guard, please check your version at `Search Guard versions <https://docs.search-guard.com/latest/search-guard-versions>`_.

-The versioning syntaxis for Search Guard is as follow:
+The versioning syntax for Search Guard is as follow:

 .. code-block:: none